AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/specifying-gas-fee-info.md

 This is similar to the gas model in Ethereum, where transaction consume gas to perform operations, and may also consume blob gas for storing data.

-Separately, every transaction has overhead costs associated with it, e.g. verifying its encompassing rollup proof on L1, which are captured in the `inclusionFee`, which is not tied to gas consumption on the transaction, but is specified in FPA.
+Separately, every transaction has overhead costs associated with it, e.g. verifying its encompassing rollup proof on L1, which are captured in the `maxInclusionFee`, which is not tied to gas consumption on the transaction, but is specified in FPA.

 See the [Fee Schedule](./fee-schedule.md) for a detailed breakdown of costs associated with different actions.